Skip to Main Content

 Afternoon:

-With our Group Leader, we will reboard the motorcoach and ride to Xian’s Hui Muslim section for a walking field trip.
+This afternoon we coach to Xian’s Hui Muslim section for a walking field trip.
 Among the highlights are its beautiful Great Mosque, one of China’s best preserved.
 Xi’an was a hub of the Silk Road in ancient times.
 Merchants, traders, and students from Islamic lands were drawn there and settled down.
 Over generations, they became known as the Hui people, officially recognized as one of China’s ethnic minorities.
 There were thousands of mosques in China at one time, but most are now gone.
 Those who would like to stay longer in the Hui Muslim area to explore independently are welcome to do so and walk or take a taxi back to the hotel.
-The motorcoach will return to the hotel with those who would like to get back sooner.
+The motorcoach will return to the hotel with those who would like to return sooner.

 Dinner: